Kitchen Safety Precautions: What to Do in a Home Kitchen Fire

-Kitchens are a common place for cooking fires to start.
-When preparing food, you may be working with exposed flames or very high heat with your appliances.
+Kitchens are a common place for cooking fires to start, potentially leading to a house fire.
+When preparing food, you may be working with exposed flames or very high heat with your appliances, such as a toaster.
 For this reason, you should take preventive measures when cooking meals to prevent fires, as recommended by the National Fire Protection Association.
 Below are some kitchen fire safety tips that you can do to add to your safety in the kitchen, along with what to do after a small kitchen fire takes place.

 How to Prevent Cooking Fires